bdadam/bdadam.com/content/blog/how-to-create-uuid-with-javascript.md

 The above solution is not sufficient when we need uniqueness.
 The above program generates the same ids every time it gets restarted.

-For this problem smart computer scientists introduced us to the concept of a [universally unique id (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) or also called a globally unique identifier (GUID).
+To solve this problem smart computer scientists introduced the concept of a [universally unique id (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) or also called a globally unique identifier (GUID).

 The chance to generate the same id twice is incredibly small for most practical use-cases.
 (There are no collisions.)